kubos/kubos/docs/faq-troubleshooting.rst

 ``minicom kubos``

-How do I check what version of KubOS Linux I'm running?
+How do I check what version of Kubos Linux I'm running?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Issue the ``uname -r`` command on the target board to display the kernel information.
-The KubOS Linux version will be the *n.n.n* number after "KubOS".
+The Kubos Linux version will be the *n.n.n* number after "KubOS".

 ::

     uname -r
     4.4.23-KubOS-1.0.0

-What's the default KubOS Linux login?
+What's the default Kubos Linux login?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 kubos/Kubos123